maxhuppertz/hdmpy/README.md

 # hdmpy

 The hdmpy package is a Python port of parts of the R package [hdm](https://github.com/cran/hdm).
 All credit for the original package goes to the authors of hdm, all mistakes are my own.
+This project is in its very early stages and documentation is virtually nonexistent, so use it at your own risk.